 This post may contain affiliate links.
 You can read my full disclosure here.

 Being pregnant for the first time is very exciting!
-The first trimester is a whirlwind of emotions and you can’t help but think of what it’s going to be like when your family of two becomes a family of three.
+The first trimester is a whirlwind of emotions and I know I couldn’t help but think of what it was going to be like when my family of two became a family of three.

-And when you first get into it, you think you know what you’re in store for being pregnant.
-After all, you’ve probably been around plenty of pregnant women throughout your life and seen plenty of TV shows about it.
+And when I first got into it, I thought I knew what to expect being pregnant.
+After all, I’ve been around plenty of pregnant women throughout my life and seen plenty of TV shows about it.